HP Envy x360 13-aq0000 Disassembly

 Wi-Fi card

-This is the ENVY 13 internal structure.
+This is the internal parts of the ENVY 13.
 It is not difficult to disassemble.
-Things that can be upgraded include batteries, M.2 SSD and wireless network cards.
-However, the laptop comes with a 512G large-capacity SSD and a 53Wh battery.
-Generally, it can meet the needs of most people, and there is no need to upgrade.
+The M.2 SSD and wireless network card can be upgraded.
+However, the laptop comes with a 512GB SSD and a 53Wh battery, which basically meet the needs of most users, so upgrading is not necessary.

 Leave a Reply